 Here are amounts you'll need to invest when first buying shares of mutual funds from these top no-load fund companies:

-- Vanguard Funds: $3,000
+- Vanguard Funds: The minimum is $1,000.

-- T. Rowe Price Funds: $2,500
+- T. Rowe Price Funds: The minimum is $2,500.

-- Charles Schwab Funds:$100
+- Charles Schwab Funds: The minimum is $100.

-Mutual fund companies also have some share classes that charge higher initial purchases, such as Vanguard's Admiral Shares, which are usually $10,000 for the initial purchase.
+Mutual fund companies also have some share classes that charge higher initial purchases.
+For instance, Vanguard's Admiral Shares are usually $3,000 for the initial purchase.
 These shares often have lower expense ratios.
 This can give a slight performance edge over long holding periods.

 How Can You Invest in ETFs as an Alternative to Mutual Funds?